Article · May 1, 2026

 Phased migrations with per-phase verification gates

-Big-bang rewrites of 6+ files break things you cannot predict.
-Phased migration with explicit gates is slower and catches the regressions early.
+Big-bang refactors of 6+ files break things you cannot predict.
+Phased migration with explicit gates catches regressions before they compound.

-The alternative is phased migration.
-One file per phase.
-Each phase shipped, verified, and merged before the next dispatches.
-It is slower in calendar time and faster in total time, because the regression-bug week never happens.
+Phased migration is the alternative.
+One file per phase, each phase shipped and verified before the next dispatches.
+Slower in calendar time.
+Faster in total time, because the regression week never happens.

 When to phase and when to big-bang

 Most refactors fail at least one of those.
-The form-layer migration I described in migrating useState forms to React Hook Form and Zod touches six files; even with strong tests, the per-file edge cases (default values, server-error handling, custom select components) accumulate into surprises.
+The form-layer migration I described in migrating useState forms to React Hook Form and Zod touches six files.
+Even with strong tests, the per-file edge cases accumulate into surprises: default values, server-error handling, custom select components.
 Phased is the safer default.

-The cost of phased is real: each phase has overhead (prompt drafting, gate verification, commit, push).
-For a six-file migration, the overhead might be a day.
+The overhead is real.
+Each phase costs time for prompt drafting, gate verification, commit, and push.
+For a six-file migration, that overhead might add a day.
 The benefit is a week of regression fixes that never happen.
-The architectural ancestor of this pattern is Martin Fowler’s Strangler Fig Application, which describes replacing a legacy system one route at a time, each replacement shipped behind its own gate.
+The math is not close.

 The shape of a phase

 2. A prompt.
-The full instruction sent to whichever AI tool is doing the implementation (Claude Code, Cursor, Lovable).
-The prompt names the file, the desired output, and the invariants.
+The full instruction sent to Claude Code, Cursor, or Lovable.
+Names the file, the desired output, and the invariants.

 4. A gate.
 The verification step that decides whether the next phase dispatches.

 5. A log entry.
-A few lines in a verification log capturing what was done, what was verified, and any surprises.
+A few lines capturing what was done, what was verified, and any surprises.

-The discipline is that step 5 must update before step 1 of the next phase begins.
+Step 5 must complete before step 1 of the next phase starts.
 The log is what keeps the migration auditable across days.

 A diagram showing the five pieces of a phase as a vertical chain: target on top, then prompt, then implementation, then gate, then log entry, with an arrow back up to the target of the next phase only if the gate passes (green path) and an arrow to a rollback path if the gate fails (red path).